nasa/python_cmr/README.md

 Note: the kwarg key should match the name of a method from the above examples, and the value should be a tuple if it's a parameter that requires multiple values.

-To inspect and retreive results from the API, the following methods are available:
+To inspect and retrieve results from the API, the following methods are available:

     # inspect the number of results the query will return without downloading the results
     >>> print(api.hits())